njwfish/elrpy/README.md

-A lightweight package for individual level inference in elections backed by jax.
+A lightweight package for ecological logistic regression backed by jax.